Jc-alt logo

 def canCompleteCircuit(self, gas: List[int], cost: List[int]) -> int:

-# Greedy Linear Scan
+# Greedy / Linear Scan Approach:

 n = len(gas)